Periodic symplectic and Hamiltonian diffeomorphisms on irrational ruled surfaces: Extension of finite symplectic actions on irrational ruled -manifolds

+Repeating this process a finite number of times reduces the second Betti number to $b_{2}=2$.
+At that point, Theorem \ref{theorem} applies, completing the proof. \end{proof}

 Finally, we remark that the results presented in this section rely on the assumption that the base genus $g\ge 2$.
-On the other hand, for genus $g=0$, there is a uniform positive answer to Question \ref{kedra} for cyclic action of any order \cite{CKr}.
+On the other hand, for geometrically ruled symplectic $4$-manifolds with base genus $g=0$, there is a uniform positive answer to Question \ref{kedra} for cyclic action of any order \cite{CKr}.

 When the base has genus one, Example \ref{torusexample} provides homologically trivial symplectic cyclic actions that do not extend to Hamiltonian circle actions.